There are 61 names in this directory beginning with the letter A.

 The term 'acoustic' refers to the physical aspect of sound production and sound perception, i.e., sound waves, frequencies, hertz, etc.

 Acoustic phonetics is the study of the physical properties of sounds during production and perception.
 This includes, periodicity, frequencies, formants, etc. Much of this work is carried out using a spectrogram.

 An acoustic signal is any sound or noise that carries coded information to a reception mechanism, e.g., eardrum, which is decoded based on the physical properties the of sound.

 An acronym a lexical item formed by the first letter of each of the words of a phrase. ex.
 NASA - National Aeronautics and Space Administration NASA has become a lexical entry (word) for Most speakers of English, (and around the world).

 Active voice refers to a verb form in which the subject of the verb carries out or undergoes the action of the verb. ex: Jack hit Jill, Jack laughed out loud.

-A syntactic and lexical category of words that modify a noun by answering the questions: 1) which one 2) what kind 3) how many ex: The lady sang with a lovely voice.
+An adjective is syntactic and lexical category of words that modify a noun by answering the questions: 1) which one 2) what kind 3) how many ex: The lady sang with a 'lovely' voice.

 adjective (adjectival) phrase

-A syntactic, phrasal category whose head is an adjective.
-It will most often modify a noun phrase.
+An adjectival phrase is a syntactic phrasal category whose head is an adjective, which modifies a noun.
 An adjectival phrase often consists of one word. i.e., beautiful, chilly, etc., however may contain an adverb in Spec position. ex: very beautiful, slightly chilly.

 In syntax, an adjunct is an optional constituent within a sentence, clause or phrase, used for embellishment.
 It can be removed from a phrase without incurring an ungrammatical structure. ex: Brian did his homework in the library. (where 'in the library' is an adjunct)